We offer students a 9 weeks practical entrepreneurship academy together with our partner universities in Uganda and Rwanda.

 The StartHub Curriculum: Experience, not theory.

-StartHub Africa offers a highly practical training that enables participants in all kind of business domains to start a business that solves an actual problem and is financially profitable and scalable.
-Through Design-Thinking methods adapted to the local context, we enable students to think outside the box and to implement innovative ideas.
+StartHub Africa offers a highly practical training that enables participants in all kind of business domains.
+This training empowers participants to start a business that solves an actual problem and is financially profitable and scalable.
+Using Design-Thinking methods adapted to the local context, we enable students to think outside the box and to implement innovative ideas.
 Click yourself through our 9 sessions in the slider below.

 Week 1: Discover yourself!